dstackai/dstack/docs/reference/providers/bash.md

 The following properties are optional:

-- `setup` - (Optional) The list of shell commands to run before running the main commands
 - `python` - (Optional) The major version of Python
 - `env` - (Optional) The list of environment variables
 - [`artifacts`](#artifacts) - (Optional) The list of output artifacts